Minecraft: Education – worlds of possibility

-With over 900 primary schools across the island of Ireland participating in Ireland’s Future Is MINE this year, many teachers have wanted to learn more about the role of Minecraft: Education Edition within their classrooms and how these worlds can enhance lessons and provide opportunities to learn curricular content in new ways for pupils.
+With over nine hundred primary schools across the island of Ireland participating in Ireland’s Future Is MINE last year, many teachers have wanted to learn more about the role of Minecraft Education within their classrooms and how these worlds can enhance lessons and provide opportunities to learn curricular content in new ways for pupils.
 Well, this is your chance to join the Microsoft Dream Space team and do just that!

-Join the team in Microsoft Dream Space (One Microsoft Place, Leopardstown, Dublin) to take part in hands-on, curricular focused lessons that can be adapted for both lower and upper primary school classrooms.
-At the end of these two days, you will leave this course with confidence in the use of Minecraft: Education Edition (and it’s classroom specific features) and empowered with the knowledge of how this sandbox game can open entirely new worlds of possibility for the next academic year.
+Join the team in Microsoft Dream Space (One Microsoft Place, Leopardstown, Dublin) to take part in two days of hands-on, curricular focused lessons that can be adapted for both lower and upper primary school classrooms.
+At the end of these two days, you will leave this course with confidence in the use of Minecraft Education (and its classroom specific features) and empowered with the knowledge of how this sandbox game can open entirely new worlds of possibility for the next academic year.

 All our courses require broadband Internet access and participants need to be familiar with using the internet, downloading and installing software.

-Participants will familiarise themselves with Minecraft: Education Edition and how game-based learning can be used to create new teaching and learning opportunities in their classrooms.
+Participants will familiarise themselves with Minecraft Education and how game-based learning can be used to create new teaching and learning opportunities in their classrooms.

 Use Minecraft as a player to learn the controls, crafting, and game features necessary to gain confidence about game-based learning.

 Discover strategies, tips, and tricks to integrate Minecraft into the classroom, learning what works for other teachers and explore the range of Minecraft teaching and learning resources that can be used in the classroom.

 Participants will understand how to apply the SSE guidelines, LAOS 2022 and the Digital Learning Framework to their own teaching and understand how developing their own ICT practice can have an impact at school level.